-After all your research, you must have reached this conclusion: water softener is the solution to address all hard water problems in your house.
+After all your research, you must have reached this conclusion: water softener is the permanent solution to address all hard water problems in your house.
 Assuming you’re still looking for more information, you may be left with a lot of questions about what equipment you need and where exactly to install your new equipment.

 Depending on the style of your house and where you live, finding the perfect place for your water softener may be a breeze or it may require a little extra investigation.
 With these key elements in mind, you’ll be able to select the best spot and get your softener installed in no time.